epfml/text_to_image_generation/README.md

 In this project, we **implement a text-to-image generative model** based on DALL-E 2 and conduct some experiments to understand the possibilities of this type of models.
 We also propose a new guidance method for diffusion models called *image guidance*.
 All the models specifications and results can be found in the `master_thesis_report.pdf`.

 The code is divided into three folders: *guided_diffusion*, *scripts*, and *evaluations*.
 The other folder named *figures* contains the figures created for the master thesis report.
+The same seed (42) is used in all the experiments.

 ### guided_diffusion: